Beyond Brown

 May 28 2020, around 21:00 to May 29 2020 17:25

 The first version of the intro was written (in GFA32 and 68000 assembly language).
-Here it is in verbatim (some profanity might have been omitted of course):
+Here it is in verbatim (some profanity might have been omitted):

 ; Started 28th May 2020 around 21:00